NB Power: Power generation

 NB Power operates 13 generating stations with a total installed capacity of 3,513 MW as of 2013.
-The generation fleet uses a variety of energy sources: heavy fuel oil (972 MW), water (889 MW), uranium (660 MW), diesel (525 MW), and coal (467 MW).
+The generation fleet uses a variety of energy sources: heavy fuel oil (972 MW), hydro (889 MW), uranium (660 MW), diesel (525 MW), and coal (467 MW).
 As of 2020, NB Power's grid includes 355 MW of wind energy.

 The generation facilities are spread across the province.
 However, the Saint John, New Brunswick area accounts for nearly half of the total NB Power-owned generation capacity, with the Coleson Cove (972 MW), the Point Lepreau Nuclear Generating Station (660 MW), and Bayside Generating Station (277 MW).
 Saint John is home to energy-intensive industries such as the Irving Oil Refinery, JD Irving pulp and paper mills, and the Canaport liquefied natural gas terminal.

-Thermal Generation
+Thermal generation

 NB Power operates two thermal and three combustion turbine facilities with a combined generating capacity of 1,964 MW.

-Nuclear Generation
+Nuclear generation

 NB Power operates the Point Lepreau Nuclear Generating Station which is the only active nuclear generating station in Canada outside of Ontario.
 It has a generation capacity of 660 MW.

-Hydroelectric Generation
+Hydroelectric generation

 NB Power operates seven hydroelectric dams in the province with a combined generating capacity of 889 MW.
 The main hydroelectric facilities are located on the Saint John River.

 The province's largest, the Mactaquac generating station (668 MW), stands some 20 mi upstream of the capital city, Fredericton.
 It was built between 1965 and 1968 at a cost of C$128 million.
-The plant has been a concern for some time due to a phenomenon called alkali-aggregate reaction, causing the dam to expand and crack.
+The plant has been a concern for some time due to alkali-aggregate reaction, which is causing the dam to expand and crack.
 The problem has been known since the 1970s and could reduce the dam's life by half, according to a 2000 report by a panel of international engineering experts commissioned by the Crown corporation.